haberdashPI/vscode-modal-keys/README.md

 ```
 When you save the `settings.json` file, keybindings take effect immediately.

-By default, any keys defined under `modalkeys.keybindings` way will be available in all
+By default, any keys defined under `modalkeys.keybindings` will be available in all
 modes other than insert mode (see below for how to make a binding specific to one or more
 modes).